evmos/evmos/docs/validators/faq.md

 If a validator misbehaves, its bonded stake along with its delegators' stake and will be slashed.
 The severity of the punishment depends on the type of fault.
 There are 3 main faults that can result in slashing of funds for a validator and its delegators:

-- **Double-signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed on chain A.
+- **Double-signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed on chain A. The penalty for double signing is 10.00% of total stake.

 - **Downtime:** If a validator misses more than 50% of the last 90.000 blocks, they will get slashed by 0.50%.
 - **Unavailability:** If a validator's signature has not been included in the last X blocks, the validator will get slashed by a marginal amount proportional to X. If X is above a certain limit Y, then the validator will get unbonded.